matthewpersico/personal/README-direct.md

 commits.
 You can create pull requests if you wish, just to see the diffs, and approve them for the audit trail, but never merge them via the GUI.

-We also assume that you are working on your live machine branch, so commits and pushes happen on the repo in that directory.
+We also assume that you are working on your live `$machine branch`, so commits and pushes happen on the repo in that directory.
 You'll need another clone of the repo to do all the merging work without disturbing the live repo.

 ## Setting up the non-live repo

 * Clone the GH repo to a non-temp location.

-* Setup `machine-branch`
+* Setup `$machine_branch`

 ```
-git checkout --track origin/machine-branch
+git checkout --track origin/$machine_branch
 ```

 ## Sending branch changes to all other branches